melisandres/tag-you-write/README-update-systems.md

 3. **Server Processing**: The `EventHandler` on the backend:
    - Connects to Redis if available
    - Subscribes to relevant channels
-   - Processes messages and sends updates to the client
+   - Delegates all model operations to `DataFetchService`
    - Falls back to database polling if Redis is unavailable

 4. **Event Types**: The SSE connection streams different event types: